Jennifer Aniston Reportedly Fears Justin Theroux Tell-All Book About Brad Pitt & Jen, Reports ‘New Idea’

-Brad Pitt and Jennifer Aniston have a long history, from their dating years to their “golden couple” marriage to their highly publicized divorce, allegedly caused by his relationship with Angelina Jolie.
+Brad Pitt and Jennifer Aniston have a long history from their dating years to their “golden couple” marriage to their highly publicized divorce, allegedly caused by his relationship with Angelina Jolie.
 In the wake of Jolie’s split from Pitt, Brad reportedly turned to Jennifer for comfort.
 But as the Inquisitr reported, Brad Pitt’s renewed relationship with Jennifer Aniston allegedly proved the “last straw” for Justin Theroux, causing him to dump Jen on her birthday.

-Now, after Aniston and Justin Theroux have split, Brad reportedly is providing that same comfort to Jennifer.
+Now, after Aniston and Justin Theroux split, Brad reportedly is providing that same comfort to Jennifer.
 But amid Pitt and Aniston reconnecting, she reportedly has one big fear.
-According to New Idea, Jennifer is terrified that Theroux will pen a “tell-all” book detailing her relationship with Brad.
+According to New Idea, Jennifer is terrified that Theroux will pen a tell-all book detailing her relationship with Brad.

-Brad Pitt ‘Tell-All’ Could Be Jennifer Aniston’s Worst Nightmare
+Brad Pitt Tell-All Could Be Jennifer Aniston’s Worst Nightmare

 Last year, when Aniston turned 48, Theroux happily shared his love for Jennifer.
 Now, almost exactly a year later, he is joining Jennifer in announcing their split.

 On her birthday this year, Theroux was in New York, while Jennifer turned to friends.
-Aniston’s girlfriends including her Friends co-stars gathered around her, while Justin was seen chatting with British TV star Alexa Chung at New York Fashion Week.
+Aniston’s girlfriends, including her Friends co-stars, gathered around her, while Justin was seen chatting with British TV star Alexa Chung at New York Fashion Week.

 In addition to her co-stars, Jennifer reportedly has been consoled by Brad.
 But it is Pitt who reportedly could get targeted in what insiders claim Aniston fears most: A tell-all about her romance with Brad.